 Reducing our consumption of nonessential products will help to ensure natural resources are preserved, litter is prevented, materials will not unnecessarily end up in the landfill and global carbon emissions will be reduced.
 To put it simply, if you don’t need it; don’t buy it.

-Consumers, including yourself, play an important role in the future of waste reduction.
-Consumers have the power to drive innovation at businesses by requesting products that have been designed intentionally through life-cycle assessments.
-Consumers can voice their opinions to businesses in a variety of ways including emailing their customer service, direct messaging them through social media or calling their corporate headquarters.
+Other steps to reduce waste can exist through the items you purchase.
+Consumers have the power to drive innovation at businesses by purchasing products that have less packaging.
+If there is a similar product with less packaging (preferably packaging that is recyclable), buy the product with less packaging.
+This reduces the waste you have produced from the product you purchased.
+Customers can voice their opinions to businesses in a variety of ways including emailing their customer service, direct messaging them through social media or calling their corporate headquarters.
 By, using your voice and your purchasing power, you can help drive demand for businesses to do their part to recreate the design of products to reduce waste and using recycled materials in their products.